gophercoders/website/content/lessons/KS2/lower/repetition.md

 {{% panelInfoTitle title="Now it is your turn" %}}
-The objective is to change the `timesquz` program so that now if you gues incorrectly the program should ask you another new multiplication with two new random numbers.
+The objective is to change the `timesquz` program so that now if you guess incorrectly the program should ask you another new multiplication with two new random numbers.

 If you guess correctly the program should work as before.